Dekalb County

 District-Level NCES Analysis

-Academic infrastructure includes 22 of 131 schools offering Advanced Placement (255 AP courses district-wide), a 413.1:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 32.8% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 22 of 131 schools offering Advanced Placement (255 AP courses district-wide), a 413.1:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 31.7% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 57.2% African American, 21.4% Hispanic or Latino, 11.2% White across the district's schools.
+Its most demographically mixed campus is Dunwoody Elementary School, with a diversity index of 75.1/100.

-DeKalb County school enrollment varies 42× across entities
+Dekalb County school enrollment varies 42× across entities

-DeKalb County school enrollment ranges from 53 students (lowest) to 2,234 students (highest), a spread of 2,181 students.
-That ratio is among the widest observed and reflects extreme enrollment heterogeneity — the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
+Dekalb County school enrollment ranges from 53 students (lowest) to 2,234 students (highest), a spread of 2,181 students.
+That ratio is among the widest observed and reflects extreme enrollment heterogeneity, the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data

-DeKalb County has higher-than-average Title I eligibility — 75.0% of the population qualifies for free or reduced-price lunch
+Dekalb County has higher-than-average Title I eligibility — 75.0% of the population qualifies for free or reduced-price lunch

 free or reduced-price lunch eligibility is the federal threshold for Title I funding allocations, established under the Every Student Succeeds Act (ESSA, 2015).
 Areas above 75% eligibility — including this one — receive concentration grants on top of the basic Title I formula.
 Regions with eligibility this high typically draw a substantially larger federal funding share relative to their local tax base, which can either offset or reinforce existing gaps depending on allocation policy.